Sz-Daniel/Tarkony-aspdotnet-backend/README.md

 This project is a .NET BaaS (Backend-as-a-Service) backend supporting a data-driven React frontend.
 Its primary purpose is to provide fast and reliable access to game item data through centralized APIs, reducing direct load on third-party data sources.
 The system ensures data is consistently available, improves performance, and simplifies frontend data consumption.

-Tech stack: ASP.NET, MongoDB, MSSQL(in progress), REST API, GraphQL
+Tech stack: ASP.NET, MongoDB, REST API, GraphQL

 ### Next Steps:

+Introduction to Redis: Accelerating front-end API requests with cached database queries.

+Optimize data loading and caching for even faster frontend responses.

+### Next:

 Introduce MSSQL database for user management, enabling authentication and personalized features.

-Optimize data loading and caching for even faster frontend responses.

 ### Done: